samin-taheri/samin-taheri/README.md

 ## 🚀 About Me
 I'm a software developer focused on frontend and mobile development, specializing in JavaScript/TypeScript, React, Next.js, and React Native.
 I create responsive, user-friendly interfaces with a strong eye for UI/UX and performance.

-Passionate about collaboration and problem-solving, I stay updated with the latest tech to build modern, impactful applications.
+Currently, I'm pursuing my Master’s degree, expanding my knowledge while staying up to date with the latest technologies.
+Passionate about collaboration and problem-solving, I strive to build modern, impactful applications that make a difference.

+🌟 Fun Facts About Me
+🚀 Tech Explorer: I love experimenting with new frameworks and tools, always looking for ways to improve efficiency and performance.
+🎨 Design Enthusiast: UI/UX matters to me!
+I focus on creating visually appealing and intuitive designs.
+🏗️ Builder Mindset: I enjoy working on side projects that solve real-world problems and push my skills further.
+🌍 Lifelong Learner: Whether it's a new JavaScript framework or AI-enhanced development techniques, I'm always learning.
+🤝 Community-Driven: I enjoy collaborating with other developers and contributing to open-source projects.